Zero-sum subsequences in bounded-sum $\{-r,s\}$-sequences: Existence of zero-sum blocks in -sequences

-It turns out that Theorem \ref{+-1-theorem} is the best possible bound for the parameters involved in the sense that for there are examples of functions having the highest possible value for $f([n]),$ namely $q,$ such that no $k$-block $B\subeq [n]$ satisfies $\abs{f(B)}\le t.$ In particular there is the following theorem.
+Recall the statement of Theorem \ref{+-1-theorem}, the principal result of Caro et al.\! in \cite{CHM}, which gives a lower bound on $n$ for when a small-sum $k$-block in a bounded-sum $\{-1,1\}$-sequence always exists.
+It turns out that Theorem \ref{+-1-theorem} is the best possible bound for the parameters involved in the sense that for there are examples of functions having the highest possible value for $f([n]),$ namely $q,$ such that no $k$-block $B\subeq [n]$ satisfies $\abs{f(B)}\le t.$ In particular there is the following theorem:

 \begin{theorem}[\cite{CHM}, Theorem 2.9] Let $k$, $t$, and $q$ be integers such that $q\ge 0$, $0\le t<k$, $t\equiv k\bmod 2$, and where $s\in [0,t+1]$ is the unique integer satisfying $s\equiv q + \frac{k-t-2}{2}\bmod t+2.$ Then, for there exists a function $f:[n]\to \{-1,1\}$ satisfying $\abs{f([n])}=q$ and $\abs{f(B)}>t$ for all $k$-blocks $B\subeq [n].$ \end{theorem}